PGY1 Community-Based Pharmacy Residency, Walgreens

-Walgreens and Western New England University College of Pharmacy Community Care Pharmacy Residency Program provides postgraduate training to pharmacists so that they achieve their professional goals, become leaders within the profession, provide compassionate care for the members of their community, and contribute to the Walgreens Company’s advancements in health care.
+Walgreens and Western New England University College of Pharmacy and Health Sciences Community-Based Pharmacy Residency Program provides postgraduate training to pharmacists so that they achieve their professional goals, become leaders within the profession, provide compassionate care for the members of their community, and contribute to the Walgreens Company’s advancements in health care.

-The residency program is based at a Walgreens Pharmacy #10127 located in Springfield, Massachusetts.
+The residency program is community-based at Walgreens Pharmacy #10127 located in Springfield, Massachusetts.

 The goals of this residency are as follows:

 - Manage and improve the medication use process

 - Provide evidence-based, patient-centered care and collaborate with other health care professionals to optimize patient care